aws-ia/terraform-aws-networkfirewall/examples/single_vpc_logging/README.md

 <!-- BEGIN_TF_DOCS -->
-# AWS Network Firewall Module - Single VPC
+# AWS Network Firewall Module - Single VPC (with logging)

 This example builds AWS Network Firewall in a single VPC to inspect any ingress/egress traffic - distributed inspection model.